rshubham2/Cab_rental_website/DEPLOYMENT.md

    - Check variable names for typos
    - Verify values are correct

-3. **Database Connection**
-   - Check connection string format
-   - Verify database is accessible
-   - Check firewall settings

-4. **Email Issues**
+3. **Email Issues**
    - Verify SMTP credentials
    - Check spam folders
    - Test with different email providers
+   - Ensure Gmail App Password is used (not regular password)

+4. **Routing Issues**
+   - Verify redirect rules are configured
+   - Check that SPA routing is enabled

 ### Debugging Steps

-1. Check deployment logs
+1. Check deployment logs in your hosting platform
-2. Verify environment variables
+2. Verify environment variables are set correctly
-3. Test API endpoints individually
+3. Test the application locally with production environment variables
-4. Check database connectivity
+4. Check browser console for JavaScript errors
-5. Validate email configuration
+5. Validate email configuration with test emails

+### Platform-Specific Troubleshooting

+#### Vercel
+- Check Function Logs in the dashboard
+- Verify build output directory is correct
+- Ensure serverless functions are working

+#### Netlify
+- Check Deploy Logs for build errors
+- Verify redirect rules in netlify.toml
+- Test form submissions if using Netlify Forms

 ## Support and Maintenance

-### Regular Maintenance
+### Regular Maintenance Tasks

 1. **Update dependencies** monthly
 2. **Monitor performance** metrics
 3. **Review error logs** weekly
-4. **Backup verification** monthly
+4. **Test email functionality** regularly
+5. **Backup data** regularly

-### Support Channels
+### Support Resources

-- **Documentation**: Refer to this guide
-- **Platform Support**: Vercel/Netlify support
+- **Platform Documentation**: Vercel/Netlify docs
-- **Community**: Stack Overflow, Discord
+- **Community Support**: Stack Overflow, Discord
-- **Professional**: Consider hiring developers for complex issues
+- **Email Support**: Platform-specific support channels

+## Deployment Checklist

+Before going live, ensure:

+- [ ] All environment variables are set
+- [ ] Email configuration is tested
+- [ ] Contact forms are working
+- [ ] Booking forms are functional
+- [ ] Mobile responsiveness is verified
+- [ ] Performance is optimized
+- [ ] Analytics are configured
+- [ ] Domain is configured (if using custom domain)
+- [ ] SSL certificate is active
+- [ ] Error monitoring is set up

+## Post-Deployment

+After successful deployment:

+1. **Test all functionality** thoroughly
+2. **Monitor error logs** for the first few days
+3. **Set up monitoring alerts**
+4. **Document any custom configurations**
+5. **Train team members** on the deployment process

 ## Conclusion

-This deployment guide covers the essential steps to deploy your Gautham Tours and Travels website.
-Remember to:
+This deployment guide provides comprehensive instructions for deploying the Gautham Tours and Travels website.
+The application is designed to be easily deployable on modern hosting platforms with minimal configuration.

-1. Test thoroughly in staging before production
-2. Monitor your application after deployment
-3. Keep your dependencies updated
-4. Maintain regular backups
-5. Monitor performance and user experience

-For additional help, refer to the official documentation of your chosen platform or reach out to the development community.
+For additional support or questions about deployment, refer to the platform-specific documentation or reach out to the development team.

+---

+**Last Updated**: January 2025
+**Version**: 1.0